-A Section 125 Cafeteria Plan is an employer-sponsored benefits plan that lets employees pay for certain qualified medical expenses – such as health insurance premiums – on a pre-tax basis.
+A Section 125 Cafeteria Plan, also known as my cafeteria plan, is an employer-sponsored benefits plan that lets employees pay for certain qualified medical expenses – such as health insurance premiums – on a pre-tax basis.
 It’s called a “cafeteria plan” because, like walking through a cafeteria and selecting various dishes to eat, employees can choose the types of healthcare options they want, such as medical, dental, vision and other benefits, and decline the ones they don’t.

 The primary advantage to employees is the range of healthcare options that allows them to use Section 125 money to fit their needs.
 Typically, they can use the pre-tax money to pay for health insurance premiums, retirement deposits, or other benefit options.
-If they don’t want any of the offered benefits, they may be able to choose alternatives; options may include cash or other taxable benefits, like supplemental life or disability insurance.
+If they don’t want any of the offered benefits, they may be able to choose alternatives including cash suplemental life or disability insurance.

 It’s important to note that a Section 125 Cafeteria Plan does not provide health insurance.
 Instead, it allows employees to use pre-tax money to choose and pay for the types of insurance coverages that are most meaningful to them.